Francis Light: Penang

 The Sultan, however, was bound under the Southeast Asian mandala political model in fealty to the King of Siam.
 Light had exceeded his authority with a promise of military aid should the Burmese or Siamese invade, despite the fact that Sultan Abdullah asked him to refrain from landing until the promise of military aid had been confirmed in London.
 Thus, when the Sultan's territories were invaded and no aid was forthcoming, the Sultan attempted to take back the island as a refuge in 1790.

-The multicultural colony of Penang became extraordinarily successful from its inception and Light served as Superintendent of the settlement until his death in October 1794, apart from between 21 November 1789 and 9 February 1790, when John Glass acted in his place.
+The multicultural colony of Penang became extraordinarily successful from its inception and Light served as superintendent of the settlement until his death in October 1794, apart from 21 November 1789 to 9 February 1790, when John Glass acted in his place.
 By 1789 there were about 10,000 inhabitants, and by 1795, 20,000.

 Accounts of his actions seem to indicate that he was a fair-minded and honourable man.
 In 1790, he asked for a higher salary, in order to allow him to live without having to engage in trade (by which he may have enriched himself, but possibly compromise his role).
 This led to his business partnership with James Scott being dissolved.
-In 1794, he recommended that a proper system of justice should be instituted in Penang, as it should not be within the powers of the Superintendent to dispense "arbitrary judgement".
+In 1794, he recommended that a proper system of justice should be instituted in Penang, as it should not be within the powers of the superintendent to dispense "arbitrary judgement".

 Death and legacy

-Light died from malaria on 21 October 1794 and was buried at the Old Protestant Cemetery at Northam Road (now Jalan Sultan Ahmad Shah Road) in George Town.
+Light died from malaria on 21 October 1794 and was buried at the Old Protestant Cemetery at Northam Road (now Jalan Sultan Ahmad Shah Road) in George Town, Penang.
 He remembered his friends James Scott, William Fairlie and Thomas Pegou in his will.

 A bronze statue, sculpted by F.J.
-Wilcoxson and cast at Burton's Foundry in Thames Ditton, bears Francis Light's name but was actually modelled on the features of his son William, there being no portrait of Francis to use.
+Wilcoxson and cast at Burton's Foundry in Thames Ditton, bears Francis Light's name but was actually modelled on the features of his son William, as there were no portrait of Francis to use.
 Erected in 1936 to celebrate 150 years since George Town was founded, it stands at Fort Cornwallis in George Town.
 Light Street, within the UNESCO World Heritage Site in George Town, is named after him.
 Convent Light Street, Penang's oldest girls' school, founded in 1852, is located along the street.
 He was respected by his British peers as a fair and honourable man and admired for his achievements, which included keeping the Siamese and Dutch at bay.
 He was a skilled negotiator and cared for the welfare of the people both in his colony and old friends in Thalang, sending rice when the island was hit by famine.
 He spoke the local languages and partially assumed the local dress, earning the love of the residents of Penang.